lab-robotics-unipv/mds_experiments/README.md

-# Experiments and samples in Multidimensional Scaling
+# Experiments and samples in Multidimensional Scaling based localization
 Python script(s) for various MDS algorithms and experiments

 ### Installation